rossta/rossta.github.com/source/blog/2018-06-07-deploying-vue-with-circleci-2.html.md

               only: master
 ```

-It's worth mentioning that this configuration could easily be adapted to deploy a Vue.js application to a different target by replacing the deploy job with a different set of applicable steps.

 By the way, this blog is also a static website built and published to Github pages via CircleCI.
 I recently upgraded to its config to 2.0, which you can [check out here](https://github.com/rossta/rossta.github.com/blob/develop/.circleci/config.yml) if you're interested.
 CircleCI 1.0 goes dark at the end of August, 2018, so upgrade your configurations soon!